 This brand of shoes is not specifically designed to be comfortable for wide feet.
-However, the shoes have performed excellent in our tests on that dimension as well.
-The Biom Hybrid 3 for example has a removable extra foot bed, to further accommodate most golfers with wide feet to feel comfortable walking all day.
+However, the shoes have performed excellently in our tests on that dimension as well.
+The Biom Hybrid 3 for example has a removable extra footbed, to further accommodate most golfers with wide feet to feel comfortable walking all day.

-However, most golfers, even when usually buying D, EE, or up, will be plenty happy with the shoe in the standard traditional outsole configuration.
+However, most golfers, even when usually buying D, EE, or up, will be very happy with the shoe in the standard traditional outsole configuration.

 Often people wonder what shoes to wear if you have bunions and the decision can be hard.
 The most critical thing to look for is a wide toe box.
 The spikeless TRUE Original is the one shoe brand on the market that fully follows this philosophy and are, therefore, the most comfortable golf shoes for people with bunions looking for a more comfortable walking performance.

 When looking for an amazing golf shoe that also fulfills the criteria needed to accommodate Plantar Fasciitis, then look no further than the FootJoy D.N.A.
 Helix.
-Golfers give plenty of reasons why this brand provides comfortable walking and an experience of performance given this specific foot problem.
+Golfers give a lot of reasons why this golf shoe provides comfortable walking and experience of performance given this specific foot problem.
 Scroll up for a detailed review.

 In general, it’s a dangerous game to wear shoes with arch support too frequently.
 Your feet will get accustomed to the sole stability and lose the walking or running muscles and support structure that led to the foot pain in the first place.

-However, there are many situations where arch support in your shoes makes plenty of sense.
-Golf shoes are a great example, because you usually only wear them walking on the course where your focus is on playing a pain-free round.
+However, there are many situations where arch support in your shoes makes more sense.
+Golf shoes are a great example because you usually only wear them walking on the course where your focus is on playing a pain-free round.
 The best off-the-rack arch support comes in the Biom Hybrid 3 shoe.
 If your foot pain is considerable though, then getting a custom insole is usually the best route to go if you want the most comfortable golf shoes.

-As a compromise between a standard shoe sole and a custom-made insole most golfers recommend an Orthotics insole like the well-regarded Pure Stride Foot Orthotics Insole for plenty of comfort for golfers who love walking.
+As a compromise between a standard shoe sole and a custom-made insole, most golfers recommend an Orthotics insole like the well-regarded Pure Stride Foot Orthotics Insole for luxury comfort for those who love walking.

-Plenty of rounds of golf are played by golfers walking in the morning when the grass of the course is most damp.
-Unfortunately the feeling of soggy feet is among the most uncomfortable.
-We know it's a first world problem, but that doesn't make it any better for golfers in the moment.
+Plenty of rounds of golf are played by walking in the morning when the grass of the course is most damp.
+Unfortunately, the feeling of soggy feet is among the most uncomfortable.
+We know it’s a first-world problem, but that doesn’t make it any better for golfers at the moment.

 Therefore, most of the shoes we offer are waterproof, because we believe that’s a key part of most great golf shoes.
 The True Original, Biom Hybrid 3, and Adidas Adizero Sport II all have a waterproof outsole and come highly recommended from our testing team of golfers.

-After going through our article full of tests, reviews, and plenty of analysis, it probably won't come as a surprise that we are big fans of the comfortable Biom Hybrid 3 as the most comfortable golf shoes for women.
-To be honest, that's the shoe I started to wear myself recently for its comfortable walking and plenty of performance.
+After going through our article full of tests, reviews, and plenty of analysis, it probably won’t come as a surprise that we are big fans of the comfortable Biom Hybrid 3 as the most comfortable golf shoes for women.
+To be honest, I started to wear those shoes recently and it is a very comfortable golf shoe.